stars-and-signs/stars-and-signs/docs/core_rules/12-advancement.md

 4. Protagonists may then reflect on their Traits
 5. Protagonists note their number of filled Corruption slots for the referee if they are above 5

-### **Reflection**
+### **Reflection and Memories**

 At each Minor Milestone, protagonists may choose up to one of each of their Aspects, Agendas, and Connections.
-For each chosen Trait, that protagonist explains how that Trait was meaningfully expressed or challenged in the preceding session.
+For each chosen Trait, that protagonist explains how that Trait was meaningfully expressed or challenged in the preceding session to Reflect on that Trait.
+For each Reflection, the protagonist gains a Memory that represents it and adds it to their Memory Counter.
+See Traits for more information.

-### **Memories**

-Each Trait reflected upon gains a Memory that summarizes that Reflection.
-Aspects, Agendas, and Connections can have up to 3 Memories.
-Once a third Memory is added, clear the memories and advance the Trait.
-When a Trait Advances, the protagonist gains an Affinity representing their growth.

 ## **Major Milestones**